nusairc/Installation-steps-Ubuntu-with-Docker-Minikube-Helm/README.md

-# Installing WSL, Ubuntu, Docker, Minikube, Kubernetes, and Helm on Windows
+# Installing WSL - Ubuntu, Docker, Minikube, Kubernetes, and Helm on Windows

 This guide will walk you through the process of setting up a development environment on Windows, including Windows Subsystem for Linux (WSL) with Ubuntu, Docker, Minikube, Kubernetes, and Helm.
-These tools are commonly used for containerization and Kubernetes cluster management.
+These tools are commonly used for containerization and Kubernetes cluster management. also included reference link for istio installation.

 ## Prerequisites